Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas/README.md

 - **ns-3:** This is a discrete-event network simulator for Internet systems.
 We will use ns-3 to simulate the backhaul network, representing the environment in which our Dueling DDQN agent interacts to make decisions ensuring packet routing to their destinations. ns-3 is free and open-source software.
 You can obtain it from the official website [here](https://www.nsnam.org/) or directly from its GitHub [repository](https://github.com/nsnam/ns-3-dev-git).
 - **ofswitch13:** This is the OFSwitch13 module, which enhances the ns-3 Network Simulator with [OpenFlow 1.3](https://opennetworking.org/wp-content/uploads/2014/10/openflow-spec-v1.3.0.pdf) capabilities, allowing ns-3 users to simulate Software-Defined Networks (SDN), Also you can get it from its GitHub [repository](https://github.com/ljerezchaves/ofswitch13).
 - **NS3-Gym:** is a middleware play the role of a bridge between ns-3 and OpenAI Gym framework.
 It notably takes care of transferring data between the our Dueling DDQN agent and the simulation environment, you can get it from it offcial GitHub [repo](https://github.com/tkn-tub/ns3-gym).
+- **OpenAI Gym:** is a Pythonic API that provides simulated training environments(ns-3 in this case) to train and test deep reinforcement learning agents, you can get it from this [link](https://github.com/openai/gym).
+- **PFRL:** is a PyTorch-based library within the OpenAI Gym setup that implements several Deep Reinforcement Learning algorithms such as (DQN, DDQN, IQN, Rainbow, etc), we will use this library to develop our Dueling DDQN agent and its components, Also you can get it from its offcial GitHub [repo](https://github.com/pfnet/pfrl).